hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04b_data_organization.md

 ## This directory contains data generated during the Introduction to RNA-seq workshop
 ## Date:

-There are six subdirectories in this directory:
+There are five subdirectories in this directory:

 raw_data : contains raw data
 meta:  contains...